ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-010-AI_ML_SSD-BYOC-Build-your-own-Closed-loop/README.md

 # Dataset
 For dataset visit https://bhartischool.iitd.ac.in/build_a_thon/index.html and download the training dataset for problem statement 1 and 2.
 # Description of the Files

+-requirements.txt, this contains the requirements to load the dependent modules for your scripts.
+Install the pacakges in requirements.txt by typing the command **pip -r requirements.txt**

-There are 4 folders which are
+There are 5 folders which are
--report
+- report,
+- neo4j_graphs,
+- presentation,
+- training,
--
+- testing,
 - task1.py, this script contains the code that reads the test set  and predicts the specified output for Task Problem Statement I: Slip Detection and Force Estimation in CSV format (one per line).
 The format of test set will be same as pre-evaluation dataset (i.e., the path will be the root folder containing all CSV files in the testset)

 - task2.py, this script contains the code that reads the test set and predicts the specified output for Task Problem Statement II: Object Detection in CSV format (one per line).
 A sample output is here.
 The format of test set will be same as pre-evaluation dataset (i.e., the path will be the complete path to ONE AND ONLY CSV file in the testset)

--requirements.txt, this contains the requirements to load the dependent modules for your scripts.

  - task1_training.py, this script contains the code to read a train set and train a model with the data that must be saved/dumped as ./model_checkpoint_task1